nilcons/yubimonitor/README.md

 YubiKey/PGP helper and indicator for i3bar
 ==========================================

-`yubimonitor` displays a icon in the `i3bar` that reflects the status of your YubiKey (or any other OpenPGP smart card), most importantly visually notifies you when you have to press it.
+`yubimonitor` displays an icon in the `i3bar` that reflects the status of your YubiKey (or any other OpenPGP smart card), most importantly visually notifies you when you have to press it.